ns5ub/LadiesAlmanackGloss/_chapters/april.md

       <div class="card">
           <div class="card-body">
                 <h5 class="card-title">Analysis</h5>
                 <p class="card-text"> 1st stage “brief of Thought; cut of Concentration; a Tendency to hop, skip and jump, and to misplace the Eye at every single or several Manifestation of Girl in like Distemper” (pg.
 101) -the development of a crush, nervousness, giddy, happiness, etc.
+                </p><p class="card-text">
 2nd stage “from six to eight weeks, to a Sobriety that includes thoughts of Transmigigration, Levitation, Myopia, and Blight.
 The Eye trickles, the Breath is short, the Spleen is distended, and the Epiglottis rises and falls like the continual swallowing of the Heart” (pg.
 102) -falling truly in love and out of the honeymoon stage, settling in with one another
+                </p><p class="card-text">
 3rd stage “Death Agony...resembled a burning Brandy, and so ran upon the Sufferer that she was seen to be re-entered in a burst of Smoke, and was thus, in less than a Second, a charred and glowing Ember.” (pg.
 103) -heartbreak, gone through the wringer and come out a “charred and glowing Ember” </p>
           </div>
       </div>